Middle School Curriculum Guide

 SIXTH-GRADE FRENCH

-In sixth-grade French, students deepen their understanding of all aspects of the language and culture by actively engaging with French in a variety of ways, including skits and presentations.
-Over the course of the year, sixth-grade French students perform their skits for other French classes in both the Lower and Upper Schools, as well as for French-speaking members of the school community.
-Students continue their exploration of cultures and traditions of the francophone world beyond France.
-Students’ confidence and proficiency develop through conversations, songs, reading, and writing.
+In sixth-grade French, students deepen their understanding of all aspects of the language and culture by actively engaging with French in a variety of ways.
+Students continue their exploration of cultures and traditions of the francophone world in France and beyond.
+Students’ confidence and proficiency develop through conversations, dialogues, songs, reading, and writing.
 Classes meet daily and are conducted in French.
 Many connections are made between French and English words and expressions.
 Students are encouraged to recognize cognates, as well as words with the same derivation.
-The core text is Discovering French, and several short readers with companion audio CDs are added to the textbook throughout the year in order to practice aural comprehension and reading skills, as well as to enrich vocabulary.
+The core text is Adosphère 1 which is supplemented with videos and a variety of materials.

 By the end of the year, sixth-grade students should able to demonstrate reasonable proficiency as they: